tomxue/ReSampler/README.md

 **--flat-tpdf** : when specified in conjunction with **--dither** , causes the dithering to use flat tpdf noise with no noise-shaping.

-**--seed &lt;n&gt;** : when specified in conjunction with **--dither** , causes the pseudo-random number generator used to generate dither noise to generate a specific sequence of noise associated with the number n.
+**--seed &lt;n&gt;** : when specified in conjunction with **--dither** , causes the pseudo-random number generator used to generate dither noise to generate a specific (repeatable) sequence of noise associated with the number n.
 Using the same value of n on subsequent conversions should reproduce precisely the same result. n is a signed integer in the range -2,147,483,648 through 2,147,483,647.

 **--noDelayTrim** : deactivate correction of [delay due to the linear-phase FIR anti-aliasing filter.](./GroupDelayCorrection/delayCorrection.md)